 The ground level of the Cloth Hall serves as a market for local vendors to sell souvenirs like amber jewelry, clothing, arts, and other crafts.
 If you’re looking for a bargain price, you probably won’t find that here, but it’s still fun to wander down these beautiful hallways while checking out merchant stalls filled with colorful trinkets and textiles.

-Cost: Ticket to the underground museum costs around $11.
+- Cost: A ticket to the underground museum costs around $11.
 To purchase the ticket in advance click here.

 St. Mary’s Basilica

 Poland is a very religious country which means that you’ll find a lot of beautiful churches all over the historical downtown area.

 Built in the 13th century St. Mary’s Basilica is one of the most significant churches in Krakow.
 Located near the Main Square, this church consists of an impressive multi-tower exterior and an equally elaborate interior.

 The St Mary’s Basilica was renovated in the 19th century at which point the ceiling inside was painted to look like a star-filled sky.
 This church is still actively used for mass and prayer but it is open during the day for visitors to view and admire the interior.

 - Hours: Visiting hours for tourists are from 11:30 am to 6 pm

 - Cost: 12 Polish zloty ($3 USD) to enter the church

 - Location: plac Mariacki 5, 31-042 Kraków, Poland